Himanshu-Kr19/BookMySesssion/README.md

 ## Notes:
   - Ensure that the EMAIL, EMAIL_PASSWORD, and GOOGLE_REFRESH_TOKEN environment variables are set for sending email notifications.
   - The sendCalendarInvite function should handle the calendar invite generation and sending to both user and speaker.
+### Contact:
+For any queries or issues, reach out at:
 Email: ujjawalkantt@example.com
 GitHub: Ujjawal Kantt